Darlene Town, 816.604.4757

 GDES 280 - Advanced Color Correction - 3.00 credits

-Prerequisite: GDES 150 with a C or higher or concurrent enrollment.
+Prerequisite: GDES 150 or concurrent enrollment.
 Advanced color correction techniques that will render any image into quality artwork ready for print production.
 Focus on color theory, image quality, and color calibration to achieve predictable, high quality results.
 Proper scanning and image capture techniques for line-art, grayscale and color originals.